jbbuechler/Linux-shell/README.md

 ![img1](./images/pipecmds.png)

-**Background running (&)** - Like an actual linux shell, processes can be run in the background; while one process is executing, the shell prompt returns to allow the user to continue entering commands.
+**Background running (&)** - Like an actual Linux shell, processes can be run in the background; while one process is executing, the shell prompt returns to allow the user to continue entering commands.

 ![img1](./images/bckgrndrun.png)